Weirdest Offering to God

-The Philistines, after they captured the Ark of the Covenant, were plagued by God with painful hemorrhoids (1Samuel 5, see also our humorous article on the subject).
+One of the oddest trivia facts in the Bible revolves around the Philistines.
+God, after they captured Israel's Ark of the Covenant, plagued them with painful hemorrhoids (1Samuel 5).
 Realizing their possession and mistreatment of the Ark brought the painful condition, they decided to give it back to Israel.
-The Bible records that when they returned it, in the hope of appeasing the Lord, they included five pieces of pure gold in the shape of hemorrhoids and mice (1Samuel 6:5, 11)!
+The Bible records that when they returned it they included a rather weird offering of pure gold shaped in the form of both hemorrhoids and mice (1Samuel 6:5, 11)!

-More than 600,000+ males left Egyptian slavery under Moses (Numbers 1:46, see also our trivia on Ancient Israel).
+More than 600,000+ males left Egyptian slavery under Moses (Numbers 1:46).
 At least as many, and likely more of them, were alive when the Israelites entered into their inheritance.
 The place where the men were circumcised or had their trimmed parts buried (or both) was called "the hill of the foreskins" (Joshua 5:3).

-The Bible refers, by name, to ten individuals or groups of men who were circumcised.
+Our last weird Bible trivia fact relates to the sometimes humorous topic of circumcision.
+Scripture refers, by name, to ten individuals or groups of men who were circumcised.
 In the Old Testament, they were Ishmael, Abraham, Isaac, the men in the city of Shechem, Moses' son, and every uncircumcised male to enter the Promised Land.
 In the New Testament, they were John the Baptist, Jesus, Timothy and the Apostle Paul.